20 Amazing Things to Do in Mostar (Bosnia & Hercegovina)

 Many are wondering how many days to spend in Mostar.
 Well, if you want to see the beautiful old town and the sights of the area, then it is worth spending 2 or even 3 nights in the city.
 The old town offers some really lovely accommodations.
 Here are our recommendations for Mostar’s top recommended places to stay:

-- Hotel in best location: The Hotel-Restaurant Kriva Ćuprija is located in a listed limestone house, next to the Crooked Bridge, and offers a unique ambience.
-The perfect hotel for a very special holiday in Mostar.
+- Hotel in the best location: The Hotel-Restaurant Kriva Ćuprija is located in a listed limestone house, next to the Crooked Bridge, and offers a unique ambience.

-- Historic building with charm: The unique Hotel Museum National Monument Muslibegovic House is a mix of museum and hotel.
-The luxurious rooms are decorated in Ottoman style with genuine antiques.
+- Historic building with charm: The unique Hotel Museum Muslibegovic House is a unique mix of museum and hotel with luxurious rooms.

 - Hotel with Rooftop Terrace: The Shangri La Mansion has a good location, great rooms and amazing views from the rooftop terrace.